NEST: Self-supervised Fast Conformer as All-purpose Seasoning to Speech Processing Tasks: Experiments

 For spoken language understanding, we focus on the \emph{joint intent detection and slot filling} task and evaluate our model's performance using the SLURP~\cite{bastianelli2020slurp} dataset.
 Specifically, we attach a transformer decoder to the \model encoder, and use the same hyper-parameter setting as in NeMo-SLU~\cite{huang2023leveraging}.
 We compare with other SSL-based end-to-end SLU models and show the results in Table~\ref{tab:slurp}.
 For fair comparison, we do not include the ASR pretrained baseline~\cite{huang2023leveraging} as we focus on SSL.

-As we can see, among all SSL-based SLU models, the proposed \model model achieves the best performance on both intent detection accuracy and slot filling F1 scores.
+As we can see, among all SSL-based SLU models, using \model as speech encoder can help achieve the best performance on both intent detection accuracy and slot filling F1 scores.
 We also notice that scaling up from NEST-L to NEST-XL does bring some improvement on precision score on slot filling, but do not have significant effects on other metrics.
-In addition, compared with the NeMo-SSL-FC-Trans-L~\cite{huang2023leveraging} baseline, we can see a more than 2\% absolute improvement on F1 score by merely replacing the SSL speech encoder with \model while keeping other hyper-parameters the same, which demonstrate the instant benefits that \model can bring to existing speech processing models.
+In addition, compared with the NeMo-SSL-FC-Trans-L~\cite{huang2023leveraging} baseline, we can see a more than 2\% absolute improvement on F1 score by merely replacing the SSL speech encoder with \model while keeping other hyper-parameters the same, which demonstrates the instant benefits that \model can bring to existing speech processing models.